DeepCar/Deepcar5.0/README.md

 # Vehicle Make and Model Recognition
 Introducing a New Method for Fine-grained Classification by Using Multi-Agent Systems and Enseembling CNN
+* Using Blackboard System for Decision & Voting
+* VGG19
+* ...